 Are you in scope of EECA 2024?

-The law applies to any site that uses 21,600 GJ — about 6 GWh — or more of energy a year, from all sources.
-Enter your annual figure below and find out where you stand.
+The law catches you two ways: using 21,600 GJ — about 6 GWh — or more of energy a year from all sources, or running an office building of 8,000 m² or more.
+Enter your figures below and find out where you stand.

 Check your site